robey/antsy/README.md

 Given a list of horizontal constraints and a list of vertical constraints, a `GridLayout` will divide the available space and hand out regions that align with the requested grid.
 Constraints follow the traditional NextStep model, with the following options:

 - fixed size (in cells)
-- stretch to consume available space, with a weighting factor, and optional "minimum size" (in cells)
+- stretch to consume available space, with a weighting factor, and optional minimum/maximum sizes (in cells)

 In other layout engines, fixed is sometimes called "strut" and stretch is sometimes called "spring".
 The idea is that some rows or columns are a fixed size, and others grow or shrink to fill the rest of the available space.